lemire/programmingishard/algos.md

 Big O. In practice, what does it mean?
 The n is usually fixed and always bounded.
 Taking n to infinity is properly absurd.

 Let us focus on the range of cases we have.
 Engineering is about knowing your constraints.

+Using a better algorithm and making better use of the hardware go hand in hand.